andreamoro-git/JurySelection-Replication_Package/README.md

 Description of programs/code
 ----------------------------

-- execute_all.sh Executes all code in the approprate order
+- execute_all.sh Executes all code in the appropriate order
 - class_model_types.py contains the main Jurymodel class used to simulate juries.
-- juryConstruction.py contains code to generate all simulated juries needed to generate the paper figures and tables.
+- juryConstruction.py contains code to generate all simulated juries needed to generate the paper and appendices figures and tables.
 Juries are saved in pickle format under output/
 - juryPlotsAndResults.py contains code to generate all figures and tables.
 Output is saved under exhibits/
 - class_jury_Statdisc.py
 extension of class_model_types.py to run simulations for the statistical discrimination section
 - juryStatdisc_sims.py
 generates all simulated juries needed for the statistical discrimination section
-- juryStatdisc_plots.py generates figures for the statistical discrimination section.
+- juryStatdisc_plots.py generates figures for the statistical discrimination section

 ### License for Code